apperside/thunderclone/README.md

 - the headless electron app (which must be running locally) will listen to the extension and clone the repository in a folder of your choice

-- using AI, the app will try to understand the list of commands needed to run the project and should return a list of commands to run the project in json format
+- using AI, the app will try to understand the list of commands needed to run the project and return the list of commands in json format to be executed by the client electron app

 - the electron app will then run the commands